lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/to-do-with-weather.png)

 <details>
-<summary>Where do we deal with API calls in a Vue component?</summary>
+<summary markdown='span'>Where do we deal with API calls in a Vue component?</summary>

 In the [`created()`](https://vuejs.org/api/options-lifecycle.html#created) lifecycle hook!
 This is when `data` and `methods` are ready, but the DOM is not.
 Perfect stage for making API calls!